rm511130/Physna_Training/README.md

 - find duplicate model
 - compare models visually to detect differences and similarities

-Throughout this guide you will find numbered _**Workshop Tasks**_ that have been crafted to demonstrate Physna's capabilities.
+Throughout this guide you will find numbered _**Workshop Labs**_ that have been crafted to demonstrate Physna's capabilities.

 ## Workshop Pre-requisites: